MarletteFunding/nestwatch-nvidia-nemo-agent/docs/CURSOR_AI_RULES.md

 ## Overview

-NestWatch uses Cursor AI with specific rules to ensure consistent, high-quality development that follows the "no bullshitting" philosophy.
+NestWatch uses Cursor AI with specific rules to ensure consistent, high-quality development that follows the "no bs" philosophy.

 ## 📁 Rule Files